skagedal/blog.skagedal.tech/jekyll/_posts/2024-12-29-creating-example-git-log-data-with-jc.md

 I'm pretty sure jq can do this as well; this I do not however know off the top of my head.
 Here's another fun alternative though!

-If you're a JavaScript programmer, and you don't feel like learning jq syntax or looking it up or asking ChatGPT every time, there's a nice alternative in the [fx](https://fx.wtf/) tool.
+If you have decent knowledge of JavaScript, and you don't feel like learning jq syntax or looking it up or asking ChatGPT every time, there's a nice alternative in the [fx](https://fx.wtf/) tool.
 (Yes, there is a law that every CLI tool that deals with JSON processing needs to have a two-letter name.)
 It allows you to use JavaScript syntax.
 The one thing you need to know is that to refer to the "current" object – the one being passed in standard input – you use the empty string, so you just start it off with a dot (`.`).
 So then you can go like:

 ```console
 $ jc git log | fx '.map(x => ({sha: x.commit, author: x.author, message: x.message, date: new Date(x.epoch * 1000).toJSON()}))'